 How Can You Learn Fast the Rules of Academic Writing?

 There are various ways to study academic writing structure and style.
 You may study thoroughly this type of writing at college or university.
-You can take IELTS academic writing course; or order some example of academic essay writing from a trusted company and sort every part of the essay out with a professional writer.
+You can take IELTS academic writing course; or order some example of academic essay writing service from a trusted company and sort every part of the essay out with a professional writer.
 Feel free to choose any type of studying process you prefer.